Bias-Buccaneers/bb1-img-recognition/datasheet.md

 ### What data does each instance consist of?
 “Raw” data (e.g., unprocessed text or images) or features?
 In either case, please provide a description.

-Each instance contains an image processed by www.unsplash.com, and further cropped by Bias Buccaneers.
+Each instance contains an image processed by [Unsplash](www.unsplash.com), and further cropped by Bias Buccaneers.

 ### Is there a label or target associated with each instance?
 If so, please provide a description.

-Each instance has been annotated for approximate gender, age range, and skin tone following generalized best practices (Eg. We chose to avoid "race" and instead used "skin tone" following the Monk Skin Tone scale).
+Each instance has been annotated for approximate gender, age range, and skin tone following generalized best practices (Eg. We chose to avoid "race" and instead used "skin tone" following the [Monk Skin Tone scale](https://blog.google/products/search/monk-skin-tone-scale/)).

+Over the course of 8 days, 10 human annotators completed tagging on the data set, with transparent instructions across each annotation type (including examples of Monk skin tone scale).
+100% of the dataset was further reviewed by a second annotator.
+To further reduce potential errors, images that produced conflicting annotations by reviewers were set aside.

 ### Is any information missing from individual instances?
 If so, please provide a description, explaining why this information is missing (e.g., because it was unavailable).
 This does not include intentionally removed information, but might include, e.g., redacted text.